Prajin0802/PROFITPilot/README.md

  - Clone the repository to your local machine:

        git clone https://github.com/Prajin0802/tanX.fi-Online-Assessment---PROFITPilot.git

- - Download the Orders Data
-        - Ensure you have the orders.csv file in the root directory of the repository.
-If you don't have it, request the file from the project maintainer and place it in the root directory.
+- Ensure you have all the files, especially the orders.csv file in the same directory while you are cloning the repository so that no issues occur while pulling the images and running them.
  - Pull the Docker Images
         - Pull the necessary Docker images from Docker Hub using the following commands: